docker-hy/docker-hy.github.io/data/part-1/section-6.md

 # Publishing projects

 Go to <https://hub.docker.com/> to create an account.
-You can configure docker hub to build your images for you, but using `push` works as well.
+You can configure Docker hub to build your images for you, but using `push` works as well.

 Let's publish the youtube-dl image.
 Log in and navigate to your [dashboard](https://hub.docker.com/repositories) and press Create Repository.
 The namespace can be either your personal account or an organization account.
 For now, let's stick to personal accounts and write something descriptive such as youtube-dl to repository name.
 We will need to remember it in part 2.